So by now most of you will have already read a tonne of travel hacks on how to bag cheap flights, and compare deals online.

 Do a currency swap with hostel friends, it’s also a great opportunity to find out where people have been, where they are going and any solid tips.
 Just grab a calculator!

 Tip* Do your research before you leave and order your currency in advance, you can do this online or through your local post office, travel agent or bank.
-Don’t get stuck at the airport without the correct currency, you will regret exchanging at the airport.
+Don’t get stuck at the airport or in the city without the correct currency, you will regret exchanging at the airport.

 12. Travel in the low season

-Travelling out of season (or booking for the low season) is the best bet.
+Travelling out of season (or booking for the low season) is the best way to snatch a bargain.
 When I travel I usually set out in early October, after the school holidays have ended but also before the Christmas season begins.
 Prices throughout the summer and any special holiday will always be rammed up.

-Another advantage is that it is less touristy, museum entrance fees a drop and there are less queues.
-Win!
+Another advantage is that it is less touristy, museum entrance fees will drop and there will be fewer and smaller queues.

 Tip* If possible book flights in advance and be mindful of weekends during the winter season, beds will sell out fast and prices will skyrocket!
 I experienced this problem in Prague where people were visiting for a party weekend and I struggled to find a hostel within my price range.